We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

 There are two general types on income.
 Most of us are experienced with the first type, called Ordinary Income.
 This type of income is earned as an employee or owner of a business.

-We may be less familiar with the second type, which we call "Gain Income".
+We may be less familiar with the second type, "Gain Income".
 You may know this type of income by its formal name: Capital Gains.
 This type of income is realized after the growth (and usually) the sale of an asset.

 Both income types are subject to tax.